awunderground/aaronrwilliams/content/home/_index.md

 ![](/img/jacksons-wedding.jpg)

 Hi!
-I am Aaron R. Williams and I am a Data Scientist at the [Urban Institute](https://www.urban.org/), an R educator, and a sometimes saxophonist.
+I am Aaron R. Williams and I am a Senior Data Scientist at the [Urban Institute](https://www.urban.org/) and an Adjunct Professor in the [McCourt School of Public Policy](https://mccourt.georgetown.edu/) at Georgetown University.